flyinggrizzly/fbar-prep/readme.md

 A CLI tool to calculate values required to report in an FBAR for the IRS.

+## DISCLAIMER

+I am not a lawyer.
+I am not a qualified tax professional.
+This tool is provided as-is, bugs included, and is used at your own risk.

+Mistakes filing the FBAR can be $10k *per misfiled account*, so please use this tool responsibly, wisely, and skeptically.
+It might be wrong.
+You should review, or have a tax professional review, the results of it and your FBAR report before you submit them to the IRS.

+I don't *think* there are bugs here, but [smarter people than me have fucked up worse](https://www.wired.com/2010/11/1110mars-climate-observer-report/), so treat this tool with hostility.

 ## The problem

 The IRS requires that US persons report the balance of all foreign financial accounts on the day that the combined total